Amir-M-Vahedi/Image-processing-for-Real-Time-fire-detection-in-Simulink-and-implementation-on-a-Raspberry-Pi-board/README.md

 # Image-processing-for-Real-Time-fire-detection-in-Simulink-and-implementation-on-a-Raspberry-Pi-board
 ## Overview
-This project introduces a sophisticated image processing algorithm designed for real-time fire detection, specifically targeting wildfire occurrences in forest areas.
+This project introduces a sophisticated image processing algorithm designed for real-time fire detection, specifically targeting wildfire occurrences in forest areas [[1,2]](#1).
 Developed using MATLAB Simulink, the system not only highlights the potential of image processing in critical environmental applications but also demonstrates a scalable solution from static image analysis to dynamic, real-time detection via webcams.
 Ultimately, the algorithm's deployment on a Raspberry Pi board equipped with a camera module showcases a practical, field-deployable system aimed at minimizing wildfire impact by enabling early detection and response efforts.

 ## Importance
 Wildfires pose a significant threat to forests worldwide, leading to substantial ecological, economic, and social consequences.
 Early detection is crucial in mitigating these impacts, offering a crucial window for firefighting efforts to commence before the fire escalates beyond control.
 This project addresses this critical need by providing an efficient, real-time detection system capable of operating in diverse environmental conditions, thereby contributing to the preservation of forest resources and wildlife habitats.